-Beginning guitar is a course for guitarists with little or no experience.
+This course is for guitarists with little or no experience.
 Students will learn open chords, power chords, movable chords, melodic playing, accompaniment techniques, and a variety of playing techniques.
 Students will learn music fundamentals, music theory, read standard music notation and some tablature.
 Participation in concerts is mandatory.
 Students must own either a nylon or steel string acoustic guitar.

-Intermediate Guitar Course No. H8032ES
+Intermediate Guitar Course No. H8032EY

-Elective Prerequisite: Beginning Guitar or Successful Audition | Semester | 1 credit
+Elective Prerequisite: Beginning Guitar or Successful Audition Year-Long 1 credit

-Students enrolled in this second year of study will continue to improve their understanding and ability to read and play different staff notations, tablature, chord grids, and chord symbols.
+In this course, students will continue to improve their understanding and ability to read and play different staff notations, tablature, chord grids, and chord symbols.
 Students will also learn to utilize various right hand styles such as flat picking, pick-strumming, finger picking and finger strumming.
 A variety of music styles will be used including classical, jazz, rock and more.
 Students should own a full size nylon or steel string guitar.
 All after school rehearsals and performances are required.